Koushik9010/3-column-preview-card/readme.md

-## Here is the live link of the project
+## Here is the live link of the project: (https://3columncard00.netlify.app/)